Rock-Village.com

 Cape Cod: Quason Lodge, AKA The Bovey House

 We stayed at Quason Lodge in Chatham.
 This house was originally a small Cape style house, expanded by Willard Sears (who designed the Provincetown Monument, which I will talk about on the activities page).
 The Bovey family bought the house back a while ago (60s?
-I don't remember).
+We don't remember).
+(Update from the future: as of 2023, the house was removed in its entirety.)
 Here are some views of the house from all sides:

 Tour of the 1st floor, starting at the 'north' end: a sun / play room area (blue walls).